-Welcome to the webpage for the IAU General Assembly (GA) Focus Meeting 15: Astronomy for Development.
+Welcome to the webpage for the IAU General Assembly (GA) Focus Meeting 15: Astronomy for Development (FM15).
 We will keep this page updated with the latest information regarding this Focus Meeting.
-For more information on the IAU GA itself (20-31 August 2018 in Vienna) please visit http://astronomy2018.univie.ac.at.
+For more information on the IAU GA itself (20-31 August 2018 in Vienna), including details for registration, abstract submission and grant applications, please visit http://astronomy2018.univie.ac.at.

 The IAU General Assembly in 2009 ratified a visionary strategic plan which aimed to realise the impact of astronomy on global development.
 To implement these developmental objectives, the IAU partnered with South Africa’s National Research Foundation in 2010 to establish the Office of Astronomy for Development (OAD), hosted within the South African Astronomical Observatory in Cape Town.
 Over the years since the OAD has been in place there have been many lessons learned and resources developed to try to optimize the impact of astronomy on development.
 As of 2017 the OAD had administered over 100 projects that reached over 85 countries across the world; and negotiated the establishment of nine regional offices (based in Armenia, China, Colombia, Ethiopia, Jordan, Nigeria, Portugal, Thailand and Zambia) – with two of these offices serving as a joint language centre (Chinese and Arabic), and one serving as a dedicated language centre (Portuguese).
 In parallel over 600 volunteers registered with the OAD and nine organisations sharing this vision formed partnerships with the OAD.
 The OAD has thus positioned itself as a space for both the astronomy and development communities to explore and implement ways in which this science can positively influence the UN Sustainable Development Goals.
 This meeting will focus on what development (and thus astronomy-for-development) actually means in a global context, highlighting what has been learned so far.
 It will reach out for input from and discussion with the IAU community.